JCHIANG1/Bank-Marketing--Customer-Segmentation-Analysis/README.md

 6. Split the data into 80%,20% for future model building work

 ### The Goal for 2nd Notebook: Customer Segmentation Analysis
-In this section, the unsupervised clustering technique is applied to learn the characteristic of different customer segments.
-I also analyze the shared features among clusters that are influential for clients to make their decision to subscribe the product.
+In this section, The K-means clustering technique is applied to find the customer clusters.
+The characteristic and the shared features among different customer segments are analyzed to find out the most influential features for customers to make their decision to subscribe the product.

-#### Methodology
 1. Feature Selection: remove the less predictive features
 2. K means Clustering: Find optimal cluster number by elbow method and Silhouette score method
 3. Visualization: visualize the clustering results in 2D by applying the Principle Component Analysis to reduce the dimension